Derongan/derongan.github.io/_posts/2023-12-03-sea-turtle-earring.md

 layout: post
 title:  "Crochet Sea Turtle Earings"
 date:   2023-12-03 19:30:00 -0800
-categories: crochet amigurumi earing pattern turtle sea
+categories: crochet amigurumi earring pattern turtle sea
 ---

-This pattern is intended to be used to make earings.
+This pattern is intended to be used to make earrings.
 I originally made it while making my mom a gift.
 It should work just as well as a stand alone plush if you want!

 If you decide to make this pattern, I would love it if you could share it on instagram and tag/mention me!
 My username is [@derongan](https://instagram.com/derongan).